mik3y/django-db-multitenant/README.rst

 of having a **single tenant per database**.

-This application is still experimental, but is being used in production by the author.
+This application is still experimental, but is being used in production by the authors.
 Contributions and discussion are welcome.

 `Read the Changelog <CHANGELOG.rst>`__